 In 1971 a friend introduced me to the concept of ley lines and I was instantly hooked.
 It appealed to my love of archaeology and, as a land surveyor, of maps.
 Of course, at that time I had no idea that the subject was anathema to the archaeological establishment.
-Having a good selection of one-inch-to-the-mile Ordnance Survey maps I spent many happy hours with ruler and pencil drawing lines between ancient monuments and churches.
-Although most of were inconclusive I noted that some of the alignments appeared to radiate from a central point, often a church in a town centre, and this caused me to wonder if it were possible to discover lines radiating at intentional angles or directions.
-I also noticed that some sites were at certain distances from these centres, enabling circles to be drawn passing through several points thus hinting at the possibility of a common measure of distance.
+Having a good selection of one-inch-to-the-mile Ordnance Survey maps, I spent many happy hours with ruler and pencil drawing lines between ancient monuments and churches.
+Although most of them were inconclusive, I noted that some of the alignments appeared to radiate from a central point, often a church in a town centre.
+This caused me to wonder if it was possible to discover lines radiating at intentional angles or directions.
+I also noticed that some sites were at certain distances from these centres, enabling circles to be drawn passing through several points, thus hinting at the possibility of a common measure of distance.

-After a while I had so many lines and circles drawn over my chosen area of West Surrey that it was obvious that I was getting nowhere and it became clear that playing about on one-inch maps was a complete waste of time.
+After a while, I had so many lines and circles drawn over my chosen area of West Surrey that it was obvious that I was getting nowhere, and it became clear that playing about on one-inch maps was a complete waste of time.
 This scale is far too small and inaccurate to attain an acceptable degree of accuracy.
-The relevant detail, such as churches or tumuli are symbolised and therefore are not necessarily in their true position; for example, a church in a fork of a road junction may be shown many metres back from the junction in order to fit the conventionalised symbol on to the map; for this reason I have found a barrow on the edge of a group of tumuli to be some forty metres out of position.
+The relevant detail, such as churches or tumuli, are symbolised and therefore are not necessarily in their true position; for example, a church in a fork of a road junction may be shown many metres back from the junction to fit the conventionalised symbol on to the map; for this reason, I have found a barrow on the edge of a group of tumuli to be some forty metres out of position.
 Not only is the detail inaccurate for the purposes of research, but it is also in short supply.
-All churches are shown but, in the area I have chosen to research, there were many tumuli and other ancient sites omitted.
-Taking these factors into consideration it is evident that one cannot hope to get an accuracy of any greater than a band of about 25 metres wide.
+All churches are shown, but there were many tumuli and other ancient sites omitted in the area I have chosen to research.
+Considering these factors, it is evident that one cannot hope to get an accuracy of any greater than a band of about 25 metres wide.
 This is nowhere near the tolerance acceptable for any serious investigation.

-Deciding that I needed to determine, if possible, whether it was all hogwash, which seemed at that time to be increasingly possible, or whether there was really something to be discovered, I needed an area to concentrate on.
+I decided that I needed to determine, if possible, whether it was all hogwash, which seemed at that time to be increasingly possible, or whether there was really something to be discovered.
+The first step was to choose an area to concentrate on.
 The area which appeared most interesting on the one-inch maps was around my home town of Guildford.
 Therefore I purchased enough two-and-a-half- inch-to-the-mile maps to cover an area centred on Guildford from Farnham in the west; Dorking in the east; Woking in the north; and Horsham in the south, covering an area of some twenty miles by twelve.
 This area is about as large as was practical working on a full-size drawing board.

-Once the area of interest was decided upon the next task was to list all the possible relevant sites.
+Once the area of interest was decided upon, the next task was to list all the possible relevant sites.
 All known prehistoric sites; all pre-reformation religious sites; and all other historic sites.
-Also, some landscape features which may have alignment possibilities.
+Also, some landscape features that might have alignment possibilities.
 The total of listed sites reached 80.
-The Ordnance Survey co-ordinates were listed as an excel spreadsheet and columns added to allow various tasks, such as plans, photographs, research, and other jobs, to be ticked off once completed.
+The Ordnance Survey co-ordinates were listed as an excel spreadsheet, and columns added to allow various tasks, such as plans, photographs, research, and other jobs, to be ticked off once completed.

-Eventually, a composite of six-inch-to-the-mile maps was glued together covering my area of research, measuring some nine feet long by five feet wide.
-Although I had my own drawing office at home with a four feet wide drawing board, this composite was unmanageable and became increasingly creased and dog-eared.
+Eventually, a composite of six-inch-to-the-mile maps was glued together covering my research area, measuring some nine feet long by five feet wide.
+Although I had my own drawing office at home with a four-foot-wide drawing board, this composite was unmanageable and became increasingly creased and dog-eared.
 At this time I had a pattern of alignments centred on Guildford comprised mainly on five rays radiating from Whitmoor Barrow – the outer rays being almost exactly one hundred degrees apart; the inner rays being sixty degrees apart; and the central ray pointing roughly south.

-In 1981 I had a long letter published in ‘The Ley Hunter’ magazine criticizing current standards of research and suggesting some outlines for new more acceptable criteria.
-I requested correspondence from anyone working along similar lines and eventually received a letter from Edward Collier of Ludlow in Shropshire who was using an early home computer to analyse grid references to locate alignments.
-A lengthy correspondence ensued culminating in a computer analysis of all known ancient sites within the selected area.
+In 1981 I had a long letter published in ‘The Ley Hunter’ magazine criticizing current research standards and suggesting some outlines for new, more acceptable criteria.
+I requested correspondence from anyone working along similar lines and eventually received a letter from Edward Collier of Ludlow in Shropshire, who used an early home computer to analyse grid references to locate alignments.
+A lengthy correspondence ensued, culminating in a computer analysis of all known ancient sites within the selected area.
 The most striking aspect of this branch of research was the difference in our approaches to the same problem.
-A computer programmer’s approach is primarily statistical, with the nature of the site, its archaeological significance and its topography, being of secondary interest.
+A computer analyst’s approach is primarily statistical, with its nature, archaeological significance, and topography being of secondary interest.
 But I felt that although a computer analysis may be desirable in the first instance for a large area, such as a county, it was too objective for a small area; it did not allow for the varying data as applied to different types and sizes of a site when working to a large scale.
-For example, it is possible to obtain the coordinates of a round barrow to within a metre or two (providing the location is precisely checked on site), whereas a church assumed to be on an ancient site, may be of considerable size, inside a yard of considerably greater size.
-It is evident from known instances of barrows occurring near churches that the original point of interest may be anywhere within the consecrated area, and sometimes without.
-The obvious conclusion from the above – that only sites contemporary to the period being investigated should be used as primary data leads inevitably to the problem of site relevance, perhaps the greatest and most valid criticism of the theory put forward by detractors of the theory.
+For example, it is possible to obtain a round barrow’s coordinates to within a metre or two (providing the location is precisely checked on site by GPS).
+In contrast, a church assumed to be on an ancient site, may be of considerable size, inside a yard of considerably greater size.
+It is evident from known instances of barrows associated with churches that the original point of interest may be anywhere within the consecrated area, and sometimes just outside.
+The obvious conclusion from the above – that only sites contemporary to the period being investigated should be used as primary data, leads inevitably to the problem of site relevance, perhaps the greatest and most valid criticism of the theory put forward by detractors of the theory.

-Looking back this was probably the turning point; the decision was made to take this research seriously and so a programme of work was formulated.
-This fell into three broad divisions – Firstly; the gathering of relevant data from available sources, the most important being the archives of the Surrey Archaeological Society (SAS) in the library of Guildford Museum.
-Secondly; the indoor tasks of plotting and calculating.
-And thirdly; field walking, photographing and surveying.
-Not until this programme was substantially complete would I begin the most difficult task of interpreting, drawing and writing.
+This was probably the turning point; I made the decision to take this research seriously, so a programme of work was formulated.
+This fell into three broad divisions: gathering relevant data from available sources, the most important being the archives of the Surrey Archaeological Society (SAS) in the library of Guildford Museum.
+Secondly, the indoor tasks of plotting and calculating.
+And thirdly, field walking, photographing and surveying.
+Once this programme was substantially complete I could begin the task of interpreting, drawing and writing.

 Firstly to the museum.
-The prehistoric sites as listed in the Ancient Monuments catalogue and all locations of known prehistoric activity in the selected area were collected from the Surrey Archaeological Collections and plotted onto the six-inch maps.
+The prehistoric sites listed in the Ancient Monuments catalogue and all locations of known prehistoric activity in the selected area were collected from the Surrey Archaeological Collections and plotted onto the six-inch maps.
 Added to this were all the pre-reformation churches listed in Pevsner’s guide to Surrey.
 The information obtained was compared with the previously discovered alignments.
-Of the 21 churches known to be ancient nearly half had some significance.
-The list of prehistoric monuments was more impressive; of eleven known no less than eight were on alignments.
+Of the 21 churches known to be ancient, nearly half had some significance.
+The list of prehistoric monuments was more impressive; of eleven known, no less than eight were on alignments.
 I started the mathematical analysis with the rays.
-Firstly I had a large computer-generated protractor printed onto stable drawing film.
-On the 1-10560 scale plan I was able to obtain reasonably accurate initial data upon which to base the preliminary plot.
+I had a large computer-generated protractor printed onto stable drawing film.
+On the 1-10560 scale plan, I obtained reasonably accurate initial data upon which to base the preliminary plot.

-As the rays were lying on ten-degree divisions of a circle this number was used as the relevant factor and it was found that the error meaned out over the 100 degree span of the outer rays to only half a degree.
-Using this information a set of map coordinates were calculated for every 9.95 degrees ray from east to west, and at intervals of 3600 feet, a unit refined from research, (later named by me as the Druid Mile as a convenient handle) down each ray from the base point of Whitmoor Barrow accurate to one metre.
-For the required degree of accuracy, it is absolutely essential to use coordinates, by having a precise map reference for every point of interest all the errors probable when drawing lines by hand are ruled out.
-They enable one to see where each point falls and thereby make the necessary fine adjustments to the angles and distances.
-The one error remaining, that of earth curvature, is very slight over the short distances involved here.
+As the rays were lying on ten-degree divisions of a circle, this number was used as the relevant factor, and it was found that the error meaned out over the 100-degree span of the outer rays to only half a degree.
+Using this information, a set of map coordinates were calculated for every 9.95 degrees ray from east to west, and at intervals of 3600 feet, a unit refined from research (later named by me as the Druid Mile as a convenient handle), down each ray from the base point of Whitmoor Barrow accurate to one metre.
+For the required degree of accuracy, it is essential to use coordinates, by having a precise map reference for every point of interest all the errors probable when drawing lines by hand are ruled out.
+They enable one to see where each point falls and make the necessary fine adjustments to the angles and distances.
+The one error remaining, that of earth curvature is very slight over the short distances involved here.

 The above photographs demonstrate how the database in the computer is not restricted by size.
 This is the base point for the bearing alignments.
-Note that it can hardly be seen in the top picture demonstrating that this work could not be achieved without a computer.
+It can hardly be seen in the top picture, demonstrating that this work could not be achieved without a computer.